 Nagler Simmons is licensed by the Institute of Chartered Accountants in England and Wales to carry out the reserved legal service of non-contentious probate in England and Wales.
 As an accredited probate firm, we are required to monitor the diversity of our principals and employees every two years, and publish the findings of the monitoring on our website.
 Nagler Simmons is a small firm, and the partners are concerned that individual members of staff could be identified from the summarised results that we have collated.
 Therefore, only less sensitive data is disclosed, as follows:

-Of the principals and staff who responded to the survey, and excluding those that answered, “prefer not to say”, 50% are male and 50% are female.
-50% have a parent who is qualified to degree level and 80% have an undergraduate degree or higher level of academic qualification.
+Of the principals and staff who responded to the survey in April 2021, and excluding those who did not provide an answer, 50% are male and 50% are female.
+50% have a parent who is qualified to degree level and 80% have an undergraduate degree or higher level of academic qualification themselves.
 Nobody has a disability or a health problem that prevents them from carrying out their day-to-day activities.

 C. Website Disclaimer